CollaboRateMgmt/CollaboRate/README.md

 This process is useful in open source projects as well.
 It is especially useful along with open source business models.
 See [this page](https://github.com/CollaboRateMgmt/CollaboRate/wiki/Using-CollaboRate-for-Open-Source-Projects) for more information.

+There is increasing job loss due to AI and Automation, and it is going to get worse.
+A project management model such as CollaboRate is able to provide a smooth and reliable earning potential for millions of IT workers.
+It has become the need of the hour.

+# Investment Opportunity

+We would like to urgently speed up the development of additional modules of this project.
+These modules will automate the process as much as possible.
+We would also like to publish success stories of customers and crowd members who benefited from CollaboRate.
+In order to do both the above, we need investors.
+The Investor Pitch page may be found [here](https://github.com/CollaboRateMgmt/CollaboRate/wiki/InvestorPitch).

 # Process Specifications

 The following links specify the process (or rather, the set of processes) as directly as possible: